Doteveryone/mobile-browser-prototyping-kit/README.md

 The content of the attribute (in this case `home`) is the name of this screen.
 You will have to use this name whenever you want to open this particular screen.
 You can use any HTML tag you want, not just `div`.

+##### Home screen

+`home` is a special type of screen.
+When you open the app it starts by showing the `home` screen by default, and it will always go back to it when you close any other screen.
+Make sure that you have one screen called `home`, and that it’s actually your app’s home screen.

 #### Opening a screen

 To make a link which opens a specific screen you use a `data-open-screen` attribute: